-Of the 10 active drinking water supply wells, one was a private domestic supply well and nine were public supply wells.
-A water quality sample was collected from the private domestic well which was subsequently determined to be outside the inventory area based on its location determined by a global positioning system.
+Of the 10 active drinking water supply wells within on mile of the plume at the time of the well inventory, one was a private domestic supply well and nine were public supply wells.
+A water quality sample was collected from the Gatterer private domestic well which was subsequently determined to be outside the inventory area based on its location determined by a global positioning system.
 Water quality data for the nine wells serving as public supply wells were provided by the owners or operators.
-Samples from the 10 drinking water supply wells had sulfate concentrations less than the limit of 250 mg/L set by the Mitigation Order except for well ESP-1, which had a sulfate concentration of 262 mg/L in a sample collected on December 4, 2006.
+Samples from the 10 drinking water supply wells had sulfate concentrations less than the limit of 250 mg/L set by the Mitigation Order except for well ESP-1, which had a sulfate concentration of 262 mg/L in a sample collected on December 4, 2006 (Figure 2).
 At the time of the well inventory, water from ESP-1 was blended with water from ESP-2 and ESP-3 in a storage tank to reduce the concentration of the blended water to less than 250 mg/L prior to distribution for use.
-Wells ESP-1, ESP-2, and ESP-3 were used as drinking water supply only temporarily while additional wells were being developed by Community Water Company (CWC).
-Use of wells ESP-1, ESP-2, and ESP-3 to provide drinking water was discontinued in 2007 after CWC placed wells CW-10 and CW-11 into service.
-Ongoing sampling of public drinking water supply wells was conducted quarterly under Task 2.2 (Section 2.2.2).
+Wells ESP-1, ESP-2, and ESP-3 were used as drinking water supply wells only temporarily while additional wells were being developed by Community Water Company (CWC).
+Use of wells ESP-1, ESP-2, and ESP-3 to provide drinking water was discontinued in 2007 after the well inventory was completed and CWC placed wells CW-10 and CW-11 into service.